 If you enjoy eating your cereal with milk or a plant-based dairy alternative, you can add more nutrition and fiber to your bowl with healthy toppings such as berries, banana slices, almonds, walnuts, and seeds.

-However, if you don’t currently consume a high-fiber diet, increase your fiber slowly over several weeks to avoid stomach discomfort.
+If you don’t currently consume a high fiber diet, increase your fiber slowly over several weeks to avoid stomach discomfort and constipation.

 The bottom line

 Fiber is something that most people don’t get enough of.

 Fortunately, these healthy high fiber breakfast cereals are a great way to boost your fiber intake and improve your digestion, cholesterol, and blood sugar.

 Fiber One Original has the most fiber per serving but the others on this list are also good sources.

 Try adding nutritious toppings like fruit, nuts, and seeds to add more nutrition to your high fiber cereal.